moerpel/HA_SMA_EVCharger/README.md

 ## Restart your Home Assistant

 ## Sensor Entities that will be available in Homeassistant:
-    sensor.evcharger_charging_status_raw > represents the raw value of the EVCharger that devices the charging status. sensor.evcharger_charging_status > represents the charging status of the charger, which is derived from sensor.evcharger_charging_status_raw and can have the following value: 'charging', 'sleeping', 'not connected'
+    sensor.evcharger_charging_status_raw > represents the raw value of the EVCharger that defines the charging status. sensor.evcharger_charging_status > represents the charging status of the charger, which is derived from sensor.evcharger_charging_status_raw and can have the following values: 'charging', 'sleeping', 'not connected'

+    sensor.evcharger_connection_status_raw > represents the raw value of the EVCharger that defines the overall status of the wallbox. sensor.evcharger_connection_status > represents the overall connection status of the wallbox, which is derived from sensor.evcharger_connection_status_raw and can have the following values: "ok